 Fees & Tax comparison

-There’s quite a lot of variables here, making quite hard to make a fair comparison between the funds.
+There’s quite a lot of variables here, making it quite hard to make a fair comparison between the funds.
 On one hand we have Smartshares and Kernel whose funds have a higher management fee, but don’t attract any FX or brokerage fees and are simpler when it comes to tax.
-On the other hand we have Vanguard who has a lower ongoing management fee and a potentially lower tax impact, but attracts extra transactions fees.
+On the other hand we have Foundation Series and Vanguard who have a lower ongoing management fee, but attracts extra one-off transaction fees.

 So we plugged the numbers into a spreadsheet to see which fund would work out best for a few different scenarios.
 It’s not a sophisticated calculation and has many limitations, but should still give us a good idea of the results between each fund: